 We can quantify the cost of each of these two options based on the following model.
 For the distributed system we target, namely the IBM RS/6000 SP, migration can be accomplished with a checkpoint/restart operation.
+(Although it is possible to take a more efficient approach of directly migrating processes across nodes [1, 18, 19], we choose not to take this route.)
 Let S(A) be the set of jobs in target row p that overlap with the nodes of job A in source row r.
 Let C be the total cost of migrating one job, including the checkpoint and restart operations.
-We consider the case in which (i) checkpoint and restart each have the same cost C/2, (ii) the cost C is independent of the job size, and (iii) checkpoint and restart are dependent operations (i.e., you have to finish checkpoint before you can restart).
+We consider the case in which (i) checkpoint and restart have the same cost C/2, (ii) the cost C is independent of the job size, and (iii) checkpoint and restart are dependent operations (i.e., you have to finish checkpoint before you can restart).
 During the migration process, nodes participating in the migration cannot make progress in executing a job.
-The total amount of resources (processor $\times$ time) wasted during this process is the overhead for the migration operation.
+The total amount of resources (processor $\times$ time)